ananya-singh-afk/ReactTravelAppUsingMapbox/README.md

 # ReactTravelApp
-A React - Node.js fullstack travel app using React hooks, Mapbox, Express, and MongoDB.
-In this application, you can pin your location and share your reviews with other users.
+A React Node.js fullstack travel app using React hooks, Mapbox, Express, and MongoDB.
+In this application, pin your location and share reviews with other users.